-> Activity of Mutated Drosophila in Microgravity
+> Contractile Properties of Smooth Muscle in Microgravity

-Visible differences in flight between normal and mutant Drosophila flies will be monitored to identify if there are any positive differences in movement by placing the flies in a microgravity environment.
+In this experiment, the goal is to determine if there are any visible differences in flight between normal Drosophila flies and mutant Drosophila flies in microgravity.
+A terrestrial control version of the experiment will also be performed.
+The specific aim of the experiment is to identify if there are any positive differences in movement by placing the flies in a microgravity environment.